ladybug-tools/ladybug-web/README.md

 * 3D plot of analemmas of Sun azimuth and altitude once an hour for days 1 through 28 of each month.
 	* Midnight highlighted is red.
 Noon highlighted in green
 	* Placards indicate the hour of each analemma
+	* Displays current position of sun
+	* Displays shadow and shade
+	* Reference object to indicate shade and shadow coverage
 * Select location
 	* By latitude and longitude sliders
 	* Select city from a gazetteer of over 2,000 places names